FacundoCastillo12/academy-evaluator-frontend/README.md

 - **Dashboard**: Offers a dashboard for teachers to view the completion status of evaluations and track the overall progress of their students.
 - **Prompt-based AI**: Utilizes AI to check written answer questions and ensure they meet the correct criteria.

-## Ideas to Work On

-- **Add explanation section**: Each question could have an explanation to clarify why that was the correct answer.
-For example, in a law subject, an article could be cited to explain why the question was correct in that context.
-- **Option to display the questions and correct answers during the evaluation**: Giving this option could display a toast with the correct or incorrect answer.
-- **Option to remove the next and go back**: This option could be made optional if it is not desired to go back.
-- **Improve design and color palette**: This needs work.
-- **Backend**: Perform validations of the correct answers on the backend.
-In the future, user accounts could be used and linked, so that it can be recorded which user responded, keeping evaluation sessions open.
-(A user who started and left halfway keeps their evaluation saved)